-The provisions of Articles 47-51 RfP concerning access rights to foreground and background form the minimal rules that cannot be restricted or set aside.
-In your CA, however, you may establish additional access rights (e.g. to sideground, to all foreground and not only to that which is needed to implement the project/use your own foreground) or access rights on more favourable conditions than foreseen in RfP.
+In your CA, however, and still subject to compliance with your national rules, you may establish additional access rights (e.g. to sideground, to all results and not only to those which are needed to implement the project/exploit your own results) or access rights on more favourable conditions.

-Bear in mind, that under RfP access rights to another participant's background or foreground shall only be granted if the requesting participant NEEDS that access in order to carry out the project (Article 49 RfP) or to use its own foreground (Article 50 RfP).
-In all other situations, appropriate access rights may be freely negotiated and set in your CA, but there is no requirement to grant them.
+Bear in mind, that under RfP access rights to another participant's background or results shall only be granted if the requesting participant NEEDS that access in order to carry out the project or to exploit its own results.
+This is a balanced approach we have chosen to keep in this guidance document.
+Please remember that wider access rights may be freely negotiated and set in your CA.